top of page

 HEELMARKS:

 These are makers' marks from the heels of clay pipes dating from the 1600s.
 Usually they are the initials of the maker's name, but sometimes they consist of symbols like the gauntlet or fleur-de-lis, shown here.
 The one with the initials LF is from the French pipe-maker Louis Fiolet.
 The heelmark with the letters PC has a tobacco plant intertwined.
+The last example isn't actually a heelmark, but unusually, the maker's initials are on the back of the bowl.

 SPUR SYMBOLS: